jebberjeb/aisheets/practical_analysis_and_design.md

 ## Why Does This Feel Hard?
 * You’ve got a deep bias towards action.
 * You’ve been conditioned (by the software engineering profession & culture) to value making things, writing code, etc.
 * We’ve grown up in a culture of just trying stuff out, not having to think.
 This practice encourages you to think, to rediscover old things, be intentional -Christian
 * Being poked is unfamiliar to you.
 * The first 1000 golf balls you hit don’t make you feel good.
 But once you hit one in the air, it feels great & keeps you coming back for more!
 * Keep going, discomfort is a signal of growth.
 Embrace it.

 ## How do I improve?
 * Sometimes the dynamics associated w/ doing this as a team are hard and take time to do well.
 Doing it on your own is a good way to practice.

 ## Tools
 * Tools should help you stay connected to the problem / objective.
 A tool that takes you away from the idea space will fool you into thinking you need more details than you do.
-(Dan re: Rich)
+(Dan re: Rich) What do I find myself wanting to do when someone sends me an RFC